 Chinese medicine has made its way to the West with a widespread acceptance.
-It goes without saying, that the concept of a Tui Na Massage, Cupping, Chinese herbs and nutrition, Acupuncture, and Moxibustion no longer sound strange to American ears.
-People now willingly ask for needles to be poked into their skin for relief.
+It goes without saying that the concept of a tui na massage, cupping, Chinese herbs and nutrition, acupuncture, or moxibustion no longer sound strange to American ears.
 In fact, there are an estimated 27,000 licensed practitioners of acupuncture in the USA alone, many working alongside conventional Western doctors in hospitals.

 As this ancient practice grows in popularity, incredible insights continue to be revealed.
 Traditional Chinese Medicine (TCM) has harnessed the power of hemp since long before Western modern medicine came into existence.
 In fact, medical texts reveal that the seeds and fiber from Cannabis sativa L. have had an important place in continuous remedial use for a staggering 1800 years!
 If you are a TCM practitioner, you may well be aware of this already.
 Growing research shows why this is so.

 What Does the Endocannabinoid System Have to do With Chinese Medicine?